 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

 Response DEQ agrees that issuance of a permit lets local residences know what industries are located in their neighborhoods as well as what limits EPA or DEQ has put on operations of local emissions sources.
-This rule change does not affect what sources are put on a permit, but may affect the timing of permitting.
+This portion of the rule change does not affect what sources are put on a permit, but may affect the timing of permitting.

 Comment DEQ did not explain why handling the implementation of federal requirements not adopted by the EQC could not be handled through the issuance of a General Air Contaminant Discharge Permit or General Air Contaminant Discharge Permit Attachment.